douglasdcm/guara/docs/TUTORIAL.md

 # Imports the module with the strategies to asset the result
 from guara import it

-# Imports the module which contains the built-in transactions to open
-# and close the web application using Selenium
-from guara import setup

 @pytest.fixture
 def google():
     # Instantiates the Application to run the automation